opennorth/represent-canada/README.md

 # Adding Data

-Because the licenses for the digital boundary files are unclear, shape data is currently held in a private repository.
-If you have access to this repository, symlink it in to the project directory:
+[Download the data](https://github.com/opennorth/represent-canada-data), and then symlink `represent-canada-data` into the project directory:

     mkdir data
-    ln -s /all-my-shapes-are-here/ data/shapefiles
+    ln -s /path/to/represent-canada-data/ data/shapefiles

-To load data into the API, see the documentation for the boundaries, representatives, and postcodes packages.
+To load the data into the API, see the documentation for the boundaries, representatives, and postcodes packages.

 # International Use